-This paper describes Treasury's methodology for modeling health insurance coverage and PTC at the state level, for evaluating Section 1332 waiver applications and calculating pass-through payments for 2021, for states with reinsurance program waivers.
-This methodology was developed by Treasury's Office of Tax Analysis (OTA) in collaboration with the Office of the Actuary, Centers for Medicare and Medicaid Services (OACT/CMS).
+This paper describes Treasury's methodology for modeling health insurance coverage and PTC at the state level, for evaluating Section 1332 waiver applications and calculating pass-through payments for 2022, for states with reinsurance program waivers.
+This methodology was developed by Treasury's Office of Tax Analysis (OTA) in collaboration with the Office of the Actuary, Centers for Medicare and Medicaid Services (OACT).

-OTA maintains a tax microsimulation model that represents the U.S. population and simulates income and payroll taxes, including the PTC, over a ten-year budget period.1 Projections for the Budget period are generally made using the Administration's macroeconomic assumptions prepared for the annual Budget or midsession review.
-However, for purposes of 2021 pass-through calculations we used an alternative FY 2021 baseline that accounts for recent economic changes and uncertainty, including those stemming from the COVID-19 public health emergency.2
+OTA maintains a tax microsimulation model that represents the U.S. population and simulates income and payroll taxes, including the PTC, over a ten-year budget period.
+Projections for the Budget period are generally made using the Administration's macroeconomic assumptions prepared for the annual Budget or midsession review.
+However, for purposes of 2022 pass-through calculations we used an alternative FY 2022 baseline that accounts for more recent projections of 2022 exchange enrollment.1